 - The teeth on either side of the gap are crowned

 - Because a porcelain bridge uses porcelain crowns, your completed restoration will be beautiful and natural-looking.

 There are several important reasons to complete the smile after tooth loss, not the least of which is to improve the look of your smile.
 Other important reasons include:

 - When a tooth is lost, nearby teeth often shift trying to fill the created gap.
-Another one of the benefits of dental bridges is that they help to prevent this, by closing the gap.
+Another one of the benefits of dental bridges is that they close gaps in smiles.
 Therefore, prosthetic dentistry can help to preserve remaining teeth’s alignment, helping to prevent further loss of teeth as well as discomfort, associated with misaligned teeth.

 - Dental bridges also help to improve your smile.
 Missing teeth can make it difficult to chew comfortably, which can eventually lead to poor nutrition, especially if several teeth are missing.
 A prostheses helps makes meals more enjoyable, and getting proper nutrition more sustainable.

 - In some cases, prosthetics can even help to supply nutrients to the jaw, which help to maintain its structure over time.
-Dental implants are the best way to do this, because implant posts help to mimic the role of a healthy tooth root, by supplying nutrients to the jaw each time one chews.
-Implants can even be used in conjunction with dental bridges to complete a smile.
+Dental implants are the best way to do this, because implant posts help to mimic the role of a healthy tooth root.
+They supply nutrients to the jaw each time you chew.
+Implants can even be used in conjunction with a bridge to complete a smile.

 Dental bridges are an effective form of smile completion because they rely on dental crowns to help stabilize a replacement teeth, such as a partial denture.
 These crowns are either affixed to remaining teeth, or sometimes stabilized using dental implants.
 Either way, they are permanently attached to the replacement tooth or teeth, in order to complete the smile cosmetically as well as functionally.
 Bridges are excellent alternatives to implants.
 Many patients choose not to go through the long process for implants.